 Many blockchains are adopting a general-purpose scripting language to define all operations.
-These designs end up defining the “Business Logic Processor” as a virtual machine, and all transactions get defined as scripts to be run by the virtual machine.
+These designs end up defining the “Business Logic Processor” as a virtual machine, and all transactions get defined as scripts run by the virtual machine.
 This approach takes the single-threaded limitations of a real CPU and compounds them by forcing everything through a virtual CPU.
 A virtual CPU, even with Just-In-Time compilation, will always be slower than a real CPU, but pure speed of calculation isn’t the only issue with the “everything is a script” approach.

 When transactions get defined at such a low level, it means that most of the static checks and cryptographic operations get sucked back into the Business Logic Processing and the overall throughput falls.
-A scripting engine should never require a cryptographic signature check to be performed even if it is done through a native call.
+A scripting engine should never require a cryptographic signature check even if it is done through a native call.

 Object-Oriented Data Model

 A blockchain that processes 100,000 transactions every second generates a lot of data.
 The average size of a transaction on competing networks, such as Ripple and Bitcoin, is about 250 bytes.
 A similar transaction on BitShares averages just 100 bytes.
 In other words, competing systems require 2.5 times the bandwidth to propagate the same number of transactions.
 Assuming a gigabit connection to the internet, it would take about 0.1 seconds just to transfer a block containing 100,000 transactions.
 Competing networks would need 0.25 seconds.
-After latency and multiple hops on a peer-to-peer network are factored in, it becomes clear that transaction size directly impacts the block interval, and therefore the confirmation latency.
+After considering latency and multiple hops on a peer-to-peer network, it becomes clear that transaction size directly impacts the block interval, and therefore the confirmation latency.